prooph/event-sourcing/docs/repositories.md

 An event stream can be compared with a table in a relational database (and in case of the pdo-event-store it is a table).
 By default the repository puts all events of all aggregates (no matter the type) in a single stream called **event_stream**.
-If you wish to use another name, you can pass a custom `Prooph\EventStore\Stream\StreamName` to the repository.
+If you wish to use another name, you can pass a custom `Prooph\EventStore\StreamName` to the repository.
 This is especially useful when you want to have an event stream per aggregate type, for example store all user related events in a `user_stream`.